RPBCACUEAIIBH/HexaPA/README.md

 ### Version v0.4
 - Debugging improvements...
 (I really should have done this a long time ago...)
 - Updated models GPT-4o (Cheaper then GPT-4-turbo) and GPT-4o-mini Cheaper faster, and smarter then GPT-3.5 (Which is being retired.)
-- Added TTS and STT support.
-(STT NOT FIHISHED!)
+- Added TTS but the voice is not selectable yet.
+(Also started STT but that needs more work...)
 - Bug fix - It was saving but not loading AI settings on launch.
 Instead it used the default.
 It's now fixed.